Lake Titicaca

 Floating Islands

-The floating reed islands in the lake consist of a surface of reeds several metres deep.
+The floating reed islands in the lake consist of a surface of reeds several

 Tourist Sales